dineshkoilada/dsa/patterns/03_fast_and_slow_pointers/README.md

 ### ✅ **1.
 Define the Problem Clearly**
 - Are we detecting cycles?
-- Are we looking for a specific point in a sequence?
+- Are we looking for a specific point in a sequence (e.g., midpoint, cycle start)?

 ### ✅ **2.
 Ask Questions Before Defining Base Cases**
 - What should be returned if the input is empty?